varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 **You've completed the free trial content!** This is a major milestone in your guitar journey.

 **What you've accomplished so far:**
-- âœ… Mastered basic open chord shapes (Lessons 1-3)
+- ✅ Mastered basic open chord shapes (Lessons 1-3)
-- âœ… Built chord transition fluency (Lessons 4-7)
+- ✅ Built chord transition fluency (Lessons 4-7)
-- âœ… Developed multiple strumming patterns (Lessons 8-9)
+- ✅ Developed multiple strumming patterns (Lessons 8-9)
-- âœ… Learned fingerstyle fundamentals (Lessons 10-12)
+- ✅ Learned fingerstyle fundamentals (Lessons 10-12)
-- âœ… Mastered walking bass line techniques (Lesson 13)
+- ✅ Mastered walking bass line techniques (Lesson 13)

 **Today, everything comes together.**

 You're going to learn a **complete song arrangement** from intro to outro.
 Not just shape progressions or technique exercises—a real, full song that you can perform for friends, family, or just for yourself.

 **By the end of today's lesson, you will:**
-- âœ… Know the complete shape progression for "Stand By Me"
+- ✅ Know the complete shape progression for "Stand By Me"
-- âœ… Play multiple walking bass transitions between chords
+- ✅ Play multiple walking bass transitions between chords
-- âœ… Perform the song with three different techniques (strumming, fingerstyle, walking bass)
+- ✅ Perform the song with three different techniques (strumming, fingerstyle, walking bass)
-- âœ… Build from 40 BPM practice tempo to 118 BPM performance tempo
+- ✅ Build from 40 BPM practice tempo to 118 BPM performance tempo
-- âœ… Understand song arrangement and structure
+- ✅ Understand song arrangement and structure
-- âœ… Polish your performance with dynamics and feel
+- ✅ Polish your performance with dynamics and feel
-- âœ… Record yourself playing a complete song
+- ✅ Record yourself playing a complete song

 **This is your moment to shine!**